 Save even more on your Indianapolis Power and Light bill!

 Indianapolis Power and Light has many different programs to help keep your power on if you are a customer.
-They will work with most of their customers to come up with a plan to come up with a plan for paying your bill this month.
+They work with most customers to come up with a plan for paying their bill.
 They work together with the state of Indiana to provide services that are valuable and can often be lifesaving.